GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 The few missed detections involve situations in which at least one of the sources remains strictly in front of or behind the agent during the entire trajectory.
 The indirect triangulation phenomenon leveraged by our method becomes almost infeasible, and the distance cannot be accurately estimated.
 Nonetheless, even in challenging cases where no clear cone intersection can be visually distinguished, the network sometimes manages to perform correct detections by relying on the prior it has learned during training.
+During training, the network learns the statistical distributions of sound sources.
+This can therefore help it to guess were a source can be, even when the actual map appears to be lacking the necessary information.

 In summary, the proposed deep neural architecture has been shown to be a robust and powerful method for performing the aggregation step of the #acr("ASSL") pipeline.